logux/core/protocol.md

 If major version is different from receiver protocol, it should send `wrong-protocol` error and close connection.

-Third position contains unique host name.
-Same host name is used in default log timer, so sender must be sure that host name is unique.
+Third position contains unique node name.
+Same node name is used in default log timer, so sender must be sure that name is unique.
-Client should UUID if it can’t guarantee host name uniqueness with other way.
+Client should UUID if it can’t guarantee name uniqueness with other way.

 Fourth position contains last `added` time used by receiver in previous connection (`0` on first connection).